virtusize/virtusize.github.io/ja/_sources/integration-guide/advanced.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Virtusize widget can be configured to show a tooltip for previewing a recent item from the users purchase history.
+The Virtusize widget can be configured to show a tooltip for previewing a recent item from the user's purchase history.

 The tooltip can be set to a light or a dark style, so you can choose the one that matches your website's design best.